-If you stroll through Central Park and approach the Delacorte Theater, famous for its Shakespearian productions, a sculpture there will command your attention.
+If you stroll through Central Park and approach the Delacorte Theater, a sculpture outside will command your attention.

 Romeo and Juliet, the young couple of Shakespeare’s classic tale of romance and tragedy, are cast in a bronze embrace and pending kiss.
-Both tall and slim, the over-sized lovers stand atop a granite pedestal on a plot of grass and trees between the park walkway and theater.
-Romeo leans into Juliet; his hands pressed into her bare lower back and hip, leading her toward him.
-With her back and head of long hair thrown back, Juliet gingerly wraps an arm and hand around Romeo’s head; her other hand rests on his hip.
+Both tall and slim, the oversized lovers stand atop a granite pedestal on a plot of grass between a walkway and the theater, famous for its Shakespearean productions.
+Romeo forward; his hands pressed into Juliet’s bare lower back and hip, leading her toward him.
+With her back and head of long hair thrown back, she gingerly wraps an arm and hand around Romeo’s head; her other hand rests on his hip.

-Observe, for example, that the feature that most distinguishes the subjects is their clothes or lack thereof.
+Observe, for example, that the feature distinguishing the subjects most is their clothes—or lack thereof, at least in the context of outdoor art in New York City.
 Standing sturdily flat footed, Romeo is fully dressed, while Juliet, barefoot and raised on her toes to meet his lips, wears what looks like a nightgown.
-These features suggest Romeo has visited Juliet’s home in the evening, before bedtime.
-Her evening wear is made of such light materials that it appears as one with her naked flesh, particularly her buttocks, breasts and stomach.
-This seeming partial undress serves to accentuate Juliet’s feminine vulnerability in Romeo’s arms.
+These features suggest Romeo is visiting Juliet’s home in the evening, before bedtime.
+Her evening wear is made of materials so light that it appears as one with her naked flesh, particularly her buttocks, breasts and stomach.
+This apparent partial undress serves to accentuate Juliet’s feminine vulnerability in Romeo’s arms.

 Cliff Notes explains this line as follows: “In her farewell, Juliet expresses her sorrow about being away from her love, Romeo.
 But their parting is sweet, because the next time they meet, their wedding will take place.”